Eve Tuck: Professional activities

-Tuck is currently the co-editor of Critical Ethnic Studies, a journal published by the University of Minnesota Press.
+From 2015-2019, Tuck was Co-Editor of Critical Ethnic Studies, a journal published by the University of Minnesota Press.
 She is also the co-editor of the Indigenous and Decolonizing Studies in Education book series published by Routledge.
-Tuck shares both of these editorial positions with K. Wayne Yang.
+Tuck shared or shares both of these editorial positions with K. Wayne Yang.

-Tuck has also held numerous positions with the American Educational Research Association including: program co-chair of curriculum studies (2015-2017), positions on the Executive Committee, and the Indigenous Peoples of the Americas Special Interest Group.
+Tuck has also held numerous positions with the American Educational Research Association including: program co-chair of curriculum studies (2015-2017), positions on the executive committee, and the Indigenous Peoples of the Americas Special Interest Group.

 In partnership with K. Wayne Yang, Eve Tuck is the co-founder of the Land Relationships Super Collective.
 This grassroots community based collective aims to provide a support network for those engaged in land-based collaboration and decolonization work.
 Similar to her work with the Lands Relationships Super Collective Tuck has been active in the Ogimaa Mikana Project since 2013.
 The Ogimaa Mikana Project is an initiative to replace street signs in Toronto, Ontario with Indigenous place names, raising awareness about stolen land, Indigenous history, and decolonization.

 Tuck is also one of the founders and creators of The Henceforward podcast which examines the relationships between Indigenous and Black peoples in North America.
 Tuck's work on The Henceforward reflects a desire to see increased conversations between Black and Indigenous scholars.
 Tuck has involved her graduate students in the production and hosting of the show.

 She is well known for her advocacy relating to decolonization and Indigenization and her calls for education and post-secondary institutions to take more tangible actions to Indigenization.
 At the University of Toronto, Tuck has actively worked to organize community events and make spaces more welcoming for Indigenous students.
-Tuck is also the co-creator of the citation practices challenges which encourages scholars to think critically about the politics of citation.
+Tuck is also the co-creator of the Citation Practices Challenge, which encourages scholars to think critically about the politics of citation.

+Personal life

+Tuck is daughter to Edward "Ted" Tuck (d.
+2009) and Beverly Tuck.